 A campus visit is often the best way to gain firsthand experience of the personality of a particular college or university, especially when the visit includes sitting in on actual classes and tours of residence life facilities.
 This kind of holistic education should be evident in every aspect of the college or university campus: in classes, cocurricular activities, athletics, student activities, residence life, campus ministry, clubs, and even the architecture of a campus, which should provide a physical environment that is hospitable and encouraging of community-building and human flourishing.
 The welcoming quality of a Catholic institution is fundamental to its Catholic character.
 One mark of the church is that it truly is “catholic,” or “universal.”
 Just like the church, a Catholic college or university desires that the Gospel and the church’s patrimony of wisdom be placed at the disposal of all people, irrespective of their religious affiliations and faith commitments.
 It recognizes that different peoples and cultures have distinctive and authentic contributions to make to our understanding of the world and invites them heartily to participate in the institution’s mission.

 The stakes are high in making sure that students find the best educational environment to obtain a life-shaping education.
-To do so requires a careful self-examination on the part of each student to determine honestly what he or she wants and expects from a university or college.
+To do so requires a careful self-examination on the part of each student to determine honestly what they want and expect from a university or college.
 Each one has its own distinctive mission, traditions, culture, and strengths.
 Choosing a college or university that is less than an ideal match for you will very likely frustrate your success and make your collegiate life unsatisfying.
 You don’t want to under-optimize your school choice and be forced to adopt or merely survive your college or university years.
 The collegiate experience is not about adopting or surviving.
 In most cases, you will already be adopting to a raft of new experiences, a new level of academic rigor, new friends, and new living arrangements, perhaps doing so without the usual support systems you enjoyed during other times in your life.
 Moreover, who is really happy merely surviving?